Biosurfactants – Production and optimization

 • Chemical-enzymatic modification

-• Scale-up of fermentation up to max.
+• Scale-up of fermentation up to 300 L at Fraunhofer IGB and up to max.
 10 m3 at the Fraunhofer Center for Chemical-Biotechnological Processes CBP, Leuna

 Goals and strategies